Lump on Labia: 11 Common Causes (& How to Treat)

 This type of lump is more common in the elderly, and is often only discovered during routine gynecological exams, as they do not present with any symptoms.

-What to do: Given this lump is considered to be a benign tumor, no specific treatment is necessary.
+How to treat: Given this lump is considered to be a benign tumor, no specific treatment is necessary.
 However, some women may request its removal if it causes discomfort or for aesthetic purposes.

 10. Vulvar keratoacanthoma